 - Here are the items that you should check every time:

-Unless your entire session is already very uniform, I would overall recommend syncing in small groups of similar images.
-This would also allow you to potentially check the "white balance" box and sync it along with the other settings.
+Unless your entire session is already very uniform, I would recommend syncing in small groups of similar images.
+This will also allow you to potentially check the "white balance" box and sync it along with the other settings.

-At this point, you're pretty close to done with your edits.
+At this point, you're pretty close to done with editing your shoot.
 All you need to do now is an overall quality check, and this is a great place to use the last of the five tools on the list.

 When you're comparing temperature and tone of images, matching contrast, skin tones, or a plethora of other things, this is the best way to get it done!